College Application Booster® Camp: Complete your college essay in just 5 days with expert guidance.

 Explanation:

 Community is an important part of the Villanova experience, and your celebration of it should be the subject of this short essay.
-By describing an instance in which you provided support to someone who needed it most, you’ll give the admissions committee a glimpse of the role you’ll play in Villanova’s community.
+By describing an instance in which you supported someone who needed it most, you’ll give the admissions committee a glimpse into the kind of community member you will be on campus.
 The phrase “each of us strengthens all of us” speaks to how interconnected and dependable the institution’s community members tend to be, so this is a time to communicate your capacity to uplift and strengthen others.
 Make sure that you provide detail without sounding overly self-congratulatory, emphasizing instead the personal value that lending a helping hand gave you.

 l